cgruver/cgruver/_posts/2023-03-06-Back-To-Where-It-All-Started.md

    __Note:__ This command does not affect the install process.
 You can stop and restart it safely.
 It is just for monitoring the bootstrap.

+   __Also Note:__ It will take a while for this command to stop throwing connection errors.
+You are effectively waiting for the bootstrap node to install its OS and start the bootstrap process.
+Be patient, and don't worry.

    If you want to watch logs for issues:

    ```bash